ddervs/ddervs.github.io/README.md

 - [Quantum Inspired Algorithms For Graph Matching (Master's Thesis).](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/GraphKernels.pdf)
     - *Short Summary:* Graph kernels are a method for recognising patterns in data defined as graphs.
-In this work I define a graph kernel inspired by the theory of quantum walks, that compares favourably with state of the art* methods in graph classification tasks.
+In this work I define a graph kernel inspired by the theory of quantum walks, that compares favourably with state of the art* methods in graph classification.

         <sub style="font-size:60%">\*at the time of writing.
 This probably isn't true anymore... 😕</sub>